-I went to school full-time, worked part-time, had homework to complete every night, plus take care of my 2 young children (6 and 3 years old).
+I went to school full time, worked part time, and had homework to complete every night, plus I was taking care of my two young children (six and three years old).

 Q: And the best part of training?
 What aspect did you enjoy most?

 Priscilla: I liked the hands-on work.
 If I'm just watching and listening, I tend to get bored.
 But we did a lot of hands-on, practical assignments.
 It really helped me get a better understanding of the material.
 And the instructors were there to help out whenever I had questions.

 Q: Can you tell us about the internship?
 Where did you do your work placement and what was it like?

 Priscilla: I did my internship at Carefor Health and Community Services.
 I worked in the medical records department.
 I retrieved files for discharged occupational and physical therapy clients to be boxed and shipped to a storage location.

-I started with 3 sections for each program, each having 5 shelves filled with files.
-At the end of the 4 week internship, I was able to make 59 boxes on my own.
-I spent 2 weeks on each program.
+I started with three sections for each program, each having five shelves filled with files.
+At the end of the four-week internship, I was able to make 59 boxes on my own.
+I spent two weeks on each program.

 Q: Was it hard to find your first job after graduation?
 Where are you working now?

 Priscilla: While I was at my placement, I saw there were job vacancies.
 So, I applied, and on my last day of the internship, I got a call to come in for an interview.
 After the interview, I was offered the job and started working at Carefor Health and Community Services full time as a Client Service Coordinator.

 Q: In your opinion, what are the most important skills to become a medical office administrator?

 Priscilla: I believe hard work and having a great personality will get anyone anywhere.
 Also, being able to work well with others is a tremendous skill to have in the medical office field.